top of page

 When enemy ships from Tearn decimate the Maren Navy and lay siege to the vibrant metropolis of Marenburg, a bloody, protracted fight ensues.

-Cosette Argant is proudly running her family’s business in a yet untouched part of Marenburg, striving to live as normally as possible despite the curfew and close proximity of the fighting.
-But a riot that spirals out of control brings the violence to her doorstep—she can’t ignore the war anymore.
-Her home and shop are burned to the ground, and she is lucky to escape with her life.
+Cosette Argant is proudly running her family’s business in a yet untouched part of Marenburg, striving to live as normally as possible despite the curfew and resource rationing.
+But a riot that spirals out of control brings the violence to her doorstep—her home and shop are burned to the ground, and she is lucky to escape with her life.
 Injured, bitter, and with all her worldly possessions turned to ash, Cosette becomes determined to reach her ailing father in what is now occupied territory.

 While smuggling herself into the embattled Quarter of Sootlund, Cosette is mistaken as a spy and captured by the enemy.
-She's offered an opportunity: cooperate with Tearn and she could have a path to her father.
-With her moral compass spinning, her loyalty to her homeland tested, and her father’s time running out, Cosette must choose what is worth risking her life to protect.
+As she's exposed to Tearnan soldiers and the realities of the war, though she's forced to question her long-held belief about morality and magic until her entire world view is threatened.
+With her loyalty to her homeland tested, her father’s time running out, and more than just her own safety on the line, Cosette must choose what is worth risking her life to protect.

-Written with the feel of historical fiction but with the immersive world-building and intrigue of an epic fantasy, the Lochsmith series is an intimate story of one woman’s experience with war and the small but meaningful change she makes in the trajectory of a continent-wide conflict.
-Perfect for fans of Adrian Tchaikovsky’s Guns of the Dawn, S. A. Chakraborty’s City of Brass, or R. F. Kuang's Babel.
+Written with the feel of historical fiction but the immersive world-building and intrigue of an epic fantasy, the Lochsmith series is an intimate story of one displaced woman’s experience with war and the impact a single civilian can have on a continent-wide conflict.
+Perfect for fans of Adrian Tchaikovsky’s Guns of the Dawn, S. A. Chakraborty’s City of Brass, or Hannah Kaner's Godkiller

-The first installment in the Lochsmith trilogy, The Gray Sheep, will be released in 2025.
+The first installment in the Lochsmith trilogy, The Gray Sheep, will be released in November 2025.
+Sign up for my newsletter or follow me on Instagram for pre-order and release event details.

 Other Stories Set in the World of the Winding Clock